 In accordance with the Diversity Policy, the Corporate Governance and Nominating Committee also sets measurable objectives for achieving diversity and recommends them to the Board for adoption.
-In particular, through the adoption of the Policy, the Board committed to having women represent at least 30% of its independent members by 2019 and to have women represent at least 30% of the Corporation's senior management team (comprised of the Corporation's executive officers) by 2019.
+In particular, through the adoption of the Diversity Policy, the Board committed to having women represent at least 30% of its independent members by 2019 and to have women represent at least 30% of the Corporation's senior management team (comprised of the Corporation's executive officers) by 2019.
 In early 2019, the Corporation achieved this goal.
 In November 2019, the Corporate Governance and Nominating Committee recommended the Board, and the Board did so, amend the Diversity Policy to extend the Corporation's commitment to have women represent at least 30% of independent Board members and executive officers for a further two (2) years (until November 2021).
-In November 2021, the Corporate Governance and Nominating Committee recommended the Board, and the Board did so, amend the Diversity Policy to commit the Corporation to have women represent at least 30% of independent Board members and executive officers.
+In November 2021, the Corporate Governance and Nominating Committee recommended the Board, and the Board, and the Board did so, amend the Diversity Policy to commit the Corporation to have women represent at least 30% of independent Board members and executive officers.
+In November 2023, the Corporate Governance and Nominating Committee recommended the Board did so, reaffirm the Diversity Policy to commit the Corporate Governance and Nominating Committee recommended the Board did so, reaffirm the Diversity Policy to commit the Corporation to have women represent at least 30% of independent Board and the Board did so, reaffirm the Diversity Policy to commit the Corporation to have women represent at least 30% of independent Board members and executive officers.

-As at March 24, 2023, 1, or 20% of the Board of Directors are women and 2, or 40% of the Corporation's executive officers are women.
+As at March 25, 2025, 1 or 25% of the Corporation's executive officers are women, and while 0 or 0% of the independent Board members are women, 2 or 33% of the Board members are women.

-Diversity Policy Targets Percentage of Women Percentage of Women as of March 24, 2023
+Diversity Policy Targets Percentage of Women Percentage of Women as of March 25, 2025

-Directors of the Board 30% 20%
+Directors of the Board 30% 0%

-Senior Management 30% 40%
+Senior Management 30% 25%